 By listening actively, it communicates to your staff that their inputs and ideas are valued, helping to increase employee satisfaction, engagement and performance.

 Culture and context for work can often be set through social learning that takes place in the office through listening to conversations.
 This context help staff know how to operate and the standards of communication expected.

-Homeworking reduces the exposure to this learning, but if can be built through:
+Homeworking reduces the exposure to this learning, but it can be built through the following: